JibbSmart/JoyShockMapper/README.md

 ```
 NO_FULL (default): Ignore full pull binding.
 This mode is enforced on controllers who have digital triggers like the Pro Controller.
 NO_SKIP: Never skip the soft pull binding.
 Full pull binding activates anytime the trigger is fully pressed.
+NO_SKIP_EXCLUSIVE: Never skip the soft pull binding.
+When Full pull binding is active, the soft pull binding isn't.
 MUST_SKIP: Only send full pull binding on a quick full press of the trigger, ignoring soft pull binding.
 MAY_SKIP: Combines NO_SKIP and MUST_SKIP: Soft binding may be skipped on a quick full press, and full pull can be activated on top of soft pull binding.
 MUST_SKIP_R: Responsive version of MUST_SKIP.
 See below.